Join live or receive a link to the recording and earn a CE certificate

 Presented by Megan Harney, CEO, MIDAS Education

-If you attend the live session, you’ll be emailed a CE certificate within 24 hours of the edWebinar.
+If you attended the live session, you’ll be emailed a CE certificate within 24 hours of the edWebinar.
 If you view the recording and would like a CE certificate, join the Girls Thinking Global community and go to the edWebinar Archives folder to take the CE quiz.